MrLightgun/MiSTerSindenDriver/README.md

 Then "Save Settings"

 5) Load core specific lightgun settings

+**THIS STEP IS NOW HANDLED BY THE SETUP SCRIPT, THESE NOTES ARE HERE FOR REFERENCE, BUT YOU MAY WISH TO CHANGE THESE DEFAULT SETTINGS, SUCH AS CROSSHAIR**

 In the NES do Input Options
 Periphery change to Zapper(Joy1) or maybe Zapper(Joy2) if the other doesn't work, might depend on USB order of joypad (if you have) and lightgun
 Zapper Trigger to Joystick.
 Remember to use the lightgun dpad as soon as you load the core so it becomes Player1.